metomi/rose/sphinx/glossary.rst

       * :term:`ISO8601 datetime`
       * :term:`recurrence`
       * `Wikipedia (ISO8601) <https://en.wikipedia.org/wiki/ISO_8601>`_
-      * `International Orginisation For Standardisation
+      * `International Organisation For Standardisation
         <https://www.iso.org/iso-8601-date-and-time-format.html>`_
-      * `A summary of the international standard date and time notation
+      * `a summary of the international standard date and time notation
         <http://www.cl.cam.ac.uk/%7Emgk25/iso-time.html>`_

    ISO8601 datetime
-      A date-time written in the ISO8601 format e.g:
+      A date and time specification  written in the ISO8601 format e.g:

-      * ``2000-01-01T0000Z`` midnight on the 1st of January 2000
+      * ``2000-01-01T00:00Z``: midnight on the 1st of January 2000

       See also: